Baba Sehgal: Music

 Now, he makes and releases his singles on his YouTube channel "Baba Sehgal Entertainment".
 Some of them are Aloo ka Parantha, Going to the Gym, Swacchh Bharat.
 His song "Mumbai City" is a dark hip hop rap song on Mumbai.

+In January 2024, Sehgal came up with his own version of "O Mere Dil Ke Chain", originally sung by Kishore Kumar.